Skip to main content

 Example Answer

 “Risk-based testing focuses on identifying and prioritizing the areas of software most likely to fail or have the greatest impact if they do.
-This helps optimize testing resources by concentrating on high-risk features first.
-For instance, in a banking application project, I prioritized testing the payment gateway and user authentication modules over less critical features like UI enhancements.
-By addressing high-risk areas early, we reduced the chance of critical defects reaching production while ensuring efficient use of resources.”
+This helps optimize testing resources by concentrating on high-risk features first.”

 19. How do you ensure cross-browser compatibility during testing?